How to Write a Powerful Blog Post in 7 Steps

 BONUS: SEO Help

 For WordPress users, I suggest SEO by Yoast.
 It is, hands down, the best SEO plugin out there.
-If you are brand new to seo, start with my post Simplified SEO for Beginners.
-To go deeper into the subject, I have a post, Improved Your SEO in 10 Steps, that is really helpful and probably the most read post on my blog.
+If you are brand new to seo, start with my post seo 101/basics of seo.
+To go deeper into the subject, I have a post, SEO in 10 Steps, that is really helpful and probably the most read post on my blog.
 Worth checking it out.